BUILDING RELATED QUESTIONS

 Do I need a permit for a generator?
 HVAC?

-Answer: Yes you need a permit because the generator/HVAC system must conform to setbacks and we need an New York State Board of Fire Underwriter Certificate.
-The cost is $65.00 and you can get the regular building permit application under the tab FORMS.
+Yes you need a permit because the generator/HVAC system must conform to setbacks and we need an New York State Board of Fire Underwriter Certificate.
+The cost is $125.00 and you can get the regular building permit application under the tab Government.

-Answer: No, we do not issue permits for fencing but they do have to follow some regulations and they depend on which zone you are in as far as height of fence is involved.
+Yes, you do need a permit a fence and also for Residential Entry Gates and they do have to follow some regulations and they depend on which zone you are in as far as height of fence is involved.
 Refer to Section133-29 of the SI Town Code which is available on a link on the home page.